farochat/dp-100-exam-app/readme.md

 A general idea of the app is showed below.
 Althou i sincerily reccomend you to try out the app and in case you would like to contribute, please feel free to do so.

 ![App demo](/media%20&%20backups/dp-app.gif)

+# Final Comment

+I hope this app will be usefull to help you pass the exam.
+If that is the case, please follow [My Personal LinkedIn account](https://www.linkedin.com/in/jhsgarciamu/) for more c: and i hope you use and pass the exam!!
+I wish you bests!